k-vaughn/NTCIP-8008/docs/contributor-responsibilities.md

 ### Test the Updates {.body}

-After pulling and merging the latest updates but prior to submitting the PR, the contributor **shall** install any necessary dependencies and test the changes to ensure that the changes provide the intended operation without any new bugs.
+After synchronizing, pulling, and merging the latest updates but prior to submitting the PR, the contributor **should** install any necessary dependencies and test the changes to ensure that the changes provide the intended operation without any new bugs.

 !!! note